Identification, Images, & Information

 Morphologically, Old World genera closest to Sphingonotus and New World genera closest to Trimerotropis are quite similar.
 Therefore, they have often been grouped together within a single tribe - "Sphingonotini".

-However, ongoing molecular studies show that most (if not all) American genera should be separated from Old World genera.
-The older name "Trimerotropini" has been applied to various American genera, and is used here to include those most closely akin to Trimerotropis.
+However, ongoing molecular studies show that most (if not all) American genera are actually not closely related to Old World genera.
+The older name "Trimerotropini" has been applied to various American genera, and is used here to include those most closely akin to, or at least superficially similar to Trimerotropis.

-The only Old World genus to also occur in the Americas is Sphingonotus.
-[Found in the Greater Antilles, coastal Ecuador, and the Galapagos Islands.]
-However, it is possible that American species are not related to Old World species at all, a point which needs further study.
-Regardless, the genus does not occur in North America as covered in BugGuide.
+The only Old World genus of tribe Sphingonotini to also occur in the Americas is Sphingonotus.
+Strangely, it is represented in the Greater Antilles, coastal Ecuador, and the Galapagos Islands.]
+However, the genus does not reach into North America as covered in BugGuide.

 Another tribal name (with priority over Sphingonotini) is "Bryodemini".
-The tribe Bryodemini seems to be closely related to true Old World Sphingonotini, and they could perhaps be combined as one, but it is not related to any strictly American genera.
-The genus Circotettix is sometimes included in tribe Bryodemini based on structural and behavioral similarities, but it has been shown convincingly to be very closely related to Trimerotropis and not to members of Bryodemini.
+The tribe Bryodemini has by some been considered as closely tied to true Old World Sphingonotini, and in past some have combined them as one, but more recent studies show them to probably be best considered as two distinct groupings.
+This group mostly very loud insects is not closely related to any strictly American genera either.
+However, the genus Circotettix has sometimes been included in tribe Bryodemini based on striking structural and behavioral similarities.
+However, it has more recently been convincingly shown by molecular studies that Circotettix is indeed very closely related to Trimerotropis and kin, but not to Old World members of Bryodemini.

 The genus Anconia is genetically little studied yet, but seems perhaps to be most closely related to the rest placed in Trimerotropini.
 It is, however, rather unique, and may not belong here.
 It is grouped here for convenience, with the qualification that it may belong in its own tribe "Anoniini", or perhaps even to the old world Sphingonotini.

-Tropidolophus also may not belong with Trimerotropini, but is most similar in many ways to Dissosteira (which definitely does belong).
+Tropidolophus also may not belong with Trimerotropini either.
+It is a distinctly unique and odd genus & species, but seems most similar to Dissosteira in many ways (which definitely does belong with the other Trimerotropini).

 Relationships of both Anconia and Tropidolophus need more study.